 Joint and Muscle Injury – Sydney City CBD

-Most people will experience a joint or muscle injury at some time in their life.
+Joint and muscle injury will be experienced by most people at some time in their life.
 They happen when we least expect it.
 It could be misjudging a step, playing sport, twisting suddenly.
 How the injury happened as well as signs and symptoms all help your physiotherapist determine the type and extent of the injury.

 Examples include a calf or hamstring strain, or a sprained ankle, meniscus tear in the knee, or tendinitis of the elbow.